cellannotation/cap-data-schema/cap-anndata-schema.md

 **Format:** The column name is the value `[cellannotation_setname]` concatenated with the string `'cell_fullname'` and two hyphens, i.e. `[cellannotation_setname] + '--' + 'cell_fullname'`

 For example, if the user specified the cell annotation as `broad_cells1`, then the name of the column in the pandas DataFrame will be `broad_cells1--cell_fullname`.

+NOTE: The `[cellannotation_setname]--cell_fullname` field is intended for cases where a cell annotation does not exist in the corresponding ontology.
+This field should contain a suggested name for a new ontology entity.
+In the more common case where an ontology term already exists for this cell annotation, this field must be identical to `[cellannotation_setname]--cell_ontology_term`.

 <table><tbody>
 	<tr>